Mats Lidström: In performance

-Lidström has performed and recorded as soloist with some of the world's major orchestras, including the London Symphony Orchestra, Royal Philharmonic Orchestra, the BBC Symphony Orchestra, the Deutsches Symphonie-Orchester Berlin, Czech Philharmonic and the Dallas Symphony, with conductors such as André Previn, Andrew Litton, Vladimir Ashkenazy, Maxim Shostakovich, Leif Segerstam, Osmo Vänskä, Franz Welser-Möst and Lü Jia.
+Lidström has performed and recorded as a soloist with some of the world's major orchestras, including the London Symphony Orchestra, Royal Philharmonic Orchestra, the BBC Symphony Orchestra, the Deutsches Symphonie-Orchester Berlin, Czech Philharmonic and the Dallas Symphony, with conductors such as André Previn, Andrew Litton, Vladimir Ashkenazy, Maxim Shostakovich, Leif Segerstam, Osmo Vänskä, Franz Welser-Möst and Lü Jia.

 He has worked as principal cellist with the Royal Philharmonic Orchestra, London Symphony Orchestra, The Philharmonia, Britten Sinfonia, Oxford Philharmonic Orchestra and St Martin-in-the-Fields of London, The BBC Scottish Symphony Orchestra and Royal Scottish National Orchestra, the Los Angeles Philharmonic, Oslo Philharmonic and Royal Concertgebouw orchestras, Bergen Philharmonie, Bournemouth Symphony Orchestra and the Royal Liverpool Philharmonic Orchestra, and the major symphony orchestras of Sweden.

 Lidström gave the Scandinavian premiere of Korngold's Cello Concerto (1989) which was recorded for Swedish Radio Channel P2.

-Lidström commissioned and gave the world premiere of Rolf Martinsson's first cello concerto on 20 April 2005 with the BBC Symphony Orchestra conducted Mario Venzago.
+Lidström commissioned and gave the world premiere of Rolf Martinsson's first cello concerto on 20 April 2005 with the BBC Symphony Orchestra conducted by Mario Venzago.

 In 1986 Lidström was invited to Moscow to play Dmitri Kabalevsky's Second Cello Concerto Op.
 77 to the composer.
 Time was also spent with the composer in his home, sight-reading Lidström’s new Tango in C major.
-The concerto was later recorded on CD conducted by Vladimir Ashkenazy.
+The concerto was later recorded on a CD and conducted by Vladimir Ashkenazy.

 He has performed chamber music in many of the major halls, including Alice Tully Hall and the 92nd Street Y (New York City), Théâtre du Châtelet and Cité de la Musique (Paris), Musikverein (Vienna), Gulbenkian (Lisbon) and the Barbican, Wigmore, Cadogan, Queen Elizabeth and Royal Festival halls of London.

 Lidström seeks out neglected but beautiful music for the cello and has produced several highly acclaimed and award-winning CDs.
 He appears on EMI, Deutsche Grammophon, Decca, BIS, Hyperion, Musica Sveciae, Opus 3, Caprice Records, as well as on his own label CelloLid.com.

-Lidström has appeared on TV and radio throughout Europe, Japan, the U.S (including guest-appearances on Andy Warhol's TV show Interiors) and South America.
+Lidström has appeared on TV and radio throughout Europe, Japan, the U.S (including guest appearances on Andy Warhol's TV show Interiors) and South America.

 He has performed at many festivals including Aspen, Kingston, Pensacola (USA), Cello Encounter (Rio de Janeiro) and across Europe, including the Netherlands, Italy, Poland, Bulgaria, Denmark, Spain and Sweden.

 Lidström was the artistic director of the 2004/05 festival From Sweden in London, the greatest undertaking for Swedish classical music abroad by the Swedish government.

 His ancestor on his father's side, Richard Dybeck, wrote the Swedish national anthem.

 Teaching

-Lidström was appointed professor at the Royal Academy of Music in London in 1993 (Honorary Associate in 1998),.
+Lidström was appointed professor at the Royal Academy of Music in London in 1993 (Honorary Associate in 1998).

-Prior to the Royal Academy, he taught at the Gothenburg University, Sweden.
+Prior to the Royal Academy, he taught at the University of Gothenburg, Sweden.

 He has given master classes at conservatories in San Francisco, Cleveland and Oberlin, as well as in Australia, Brazil, Spain, South America, Poland, Bulgaria, Denmark, the UK and Sweden.